Hollywood Pantages Theatre: Architecture and design

 The theater is a two-story concrete construction designed in the art deco style with an ersatz stone exterior.
-The building features first story windows outlined with metal zigzag frames, Egyptian lotus patterns that highlight the second story, and a sculptured goddesses that highlights the roofline.
+The building features first story windows outlined with metal zigzag frames, Egyptian lotus patterns that highlight the second story, sculptured goddesses that highlight the roofline, a parapet that rises to a slender spiked finial, and a marquee anchored by barbed supports.
 The theater's forecourt features a lavish ceiling with gold, silver, and bronze-colored starbursts that radiate in multiple geometric patterns.